For the avoidance of doubt

-A solicitor — one licensed in the practice of semantic precision, after all — can scarcely indicate unconditional surrender to the demands of the English language more clearly than by using this abominable phrase.
-Even as a piece of English it is hideous: what kind of fiend converts “avoid” into a noun? what kind of glass-half-empty misanthrope sets as his guiding objective the negative one of not being confusing?
+When one whose livelihood attests to unusual semantic facility — uses the ugly expression “for the avoidance of doubt”, she surrenders without a shot to the demands of the English language.
+Even as a piece of English the phrase is hideous: who converts “avoid” into a noun?
+What kind of glass-half-empty misanthrope sets as a guiding objective not being confusing?

-Why not say, positively, “to be clear”?
-I’ll tell you why not: because that would be to concede that, until now, one has not been.
-“You had one job”, so the saying goes, and as an officer of Her Majesty’s courts, that job was to craft your prose in a way that didn’t contain doubt in the first place.
-For what is the point of a contract if not to clear up the confusion so readily left by the primordial grunts, nods and inarticulate mumblings of merchants as they interact with each other?
+“You had one job”, so the saying goes: it is to express yourself in a way that doesn’t contain doubt in the first place.
+For what is the point of a contract if not to clear up the confusion left by the primordial grunts, nods and mumblings of interacting merchants?

-Speaking of God, it is a little known fact that Descartes’ epic metaphysical tract Discourse on the Method was a spirited attempt to define the expression for the avoidance of doubt.
-Descartes started by asking, “what is doubt?
+Speaking of God, it is a little known fact that Descartes’ metaphysical epic Discourse on the Method was a spirited attempt to define the expression for the avoidance of doubt.
+He started by asking, “what is doubt?
 Can we ever be sure that what we think is doubt, is, actually, doubt?
 And if there is some doubt about that, how should we feel about it?
 Doubtful?”